 So now I wanna hear it.

 What’s your credit card strategy right now?
 Are you opening new cards and earning points?
 What’s your focus and plan for them?
 Tell me everything!* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.